Zeno's paradoxes: Achilles and the tortoise

-In the paradox of Achilles and the tortoise, Achilles is in a footrace with the tortoise.
+In the paradox of Achilles and the tortoise, Achilles is in a footrace with a tortoise.
 Achilles allows the tortoise a head start of 100 meters, for example.
 Suppose that each racer starts running at some constant speed, one faster than the other.
 After some finite time, Achilles will have run 100 meters, bringing him to the tortoise's starting point.
 During this time, the tortoise has run a much shorter distance, say 2 meters.
 It will then take Achilles some further time to run that distance, by which time the tortoise will have advanced farther; and then more time still to reach this third point, while the tortoise moves ahead.
 Thus, whenever Achilles arrives somewhere the tortoise has been, he still has some distance to go before he can even reach the tortoise.
 As Aristotle noted, this argument is similar to the Dichotomy.
 It lacks, however, the apparent conclusion of motionlessness.

 Arrow paradox

 In the arrow paradox, Zeno states that for motion to occur, an object must change the position which it occupies.
 He gives an example of an arrow in flight.
-He states that at any one (duration-less) instant of time, the arrow is neither moving to where it is, nor to where it is not.
+He states that at any one (durationless) instant of time, the arrow is neither moving to where it is, nor to where it is not.

 It cannot move to where it is not, because no time elapses for it to move there; it cannot move to where it is, because it is already there.
 In other words, at every instant of time there is no motion occurring.
 If everything is motionless at every instant, and time is entirely composed of instants, then motion is impossible.

 Whereas the first two paradoxes divide space, this paradox starts by dividing time—and not into segments, but into points.